 While the insight on offer isn’t a match for an experienced editor, it isn’t intended to be.

-Instead, think of ProWritingAid’s array of reports as quantitative, granular insight into your work.
+Instead, think of the array of reports as quantitative, granular insight into your work.
 Raw clay for a human mind to shape into something meaningful.

-By focusing on technicalities such as the percentage of pronouns you use, ProWritingAid frees up your heart and mind to focus on something much more meaningful – your message.
+By focusing on technicalities such as the percentage of pronouns you use, this writing tool frees up your heart and mind to focus on something much more meaningful – your message.

 As writers, we can be creatures of habit.
 Switching writing systems and tools away from those we are accustomed to is often incredibly unappealing.
 Just ask George R.R.
 Martin.

-If you’ve taken the time to develop a process and set of tools that work well for you as an author, you might be hesitant to add ProWritingAid into the mix.
+If you've taken the time to develop a process and already have your favorite book writing software, you might be hesitant to add ProWritingAid into the mix.

 After all, new software takes time to learn.
 Time that could be spent writing.

-Thankfully, ProWritingAid is more than capable of working with your existing writing tools, rather than requiring you to discard them.
+Thankfully, this writing tool is more than capable of working with your existing writing tools, rather than requiring you to discard them.

 The good news is that this tool is versatile, and can function with other popular tools out there.